roar109/service-health/README.md

 `mvn exec:java -Dexec.mainClass=org.rage.util.health.main.ServerHealthMain -Dexec.args="c:\servers-list.txt"`

-You can add the `-DtoFile=y` parameter to export the content to a results.txt
+You can add the `-DtoFile=y` parameter to export the content to a results.txt, or add a -DresultsPath=path/file.txt to specified the path.

 Parameters:
 - args[0] = path/to/file/servers.txt